dzhadyrassyn/codecrafters-redis-java/transactions.md

 Result: Finished adding simple logic in CommandDispatcher new handleIncrCommand method for

-Key exists and has a numerical value (previous stages)
+1) Key exists and has a numerical value

-Key doesn't exist (previous stages)
+2) Key doesn't exist

-Key exists but doesn't have a numerical value (This stage)
+3) Key exists but doesn't have a numerical value

 ### 17.06.2025
-Handle The MULTI command
+1) Handle The MULTI command - Just return +OK\r\n for now

-Result: Just return +OK\r\n for now
+2) Handle The EXEC command - Return simple error for now: ERR EXEC without MULTI